danjohnson3141/support_hero/README.md

 * rake db:create && rake db:migrate && rake db:seed
 * start rails server with `rails s` you can optionally specify a port by adding `-p####`.
 For example `rails s -p3141` to run server on port 3141.

+## Heroku
+This project is hosted on Heroku at <a href="https://polar-cliffs-1747.herokuapp.com">https://polar-cliffs-1747.herokuapp.com</a>.
+All API routes can be reached at this address.

 ## Features
 * RESTful API written in RoR
 * Postgres Database